kkredit/scramble-squares-solver/README.md

 they are less complex?
 Probably not, but the tool cannot see this because it does not build an AST of the code as it only scans through it.

+The tool also fails to measure the complexity of the Clojure solution, which really should be about the same as the Haskell solution.

 There are three sets of benchmarks: the [Puzzle](#puzzle) benchmarks run the puzzle solving applications.
 The [Baseline](#baseline) benchmarks run a dummy application that performs each language's version of `return 0;`.
 The [Difference](#difference-baseline---puzzle) benchmarks are calculated as `Puzzle - Baseline`.
-The purpose of these separate sets is to identify the benchmark values for each version that are due to the application vs due to the languages and toolsets themselves.
+The purpose of these separate sets is to identify what portion of each metric is due to the application vs due to the languages and toolsets themselves.

 ### Puzzle